rishup132/Archive-Solution/README.md

 - Second it ask for stopstalk profile link.
 You have to give the full URL of your profile.

 ![](https://github.com/rishup132/Archive-Solution/blob/master/data/3.PNG)
-- Third it ask for author name.
+- Third it ask for platform name.
 You have to give the name of site where the question actually exist.

 ![](https://github.com/rishup132/Archive-Solution/blob/master/data/4.PNG)
 - Fourth it ask for question_name.
 You have to provide the actual name of the question which is written on the site where you take this question.